RocketChat/docs-old/administrator-guides/notifications/push-notifications/README.md

 If you and your users intend to use the official Rocket.Chat mobile applications you will need to choose this option.

-To allow push notifications to be received on our mobile application by any server we had to establish a push gateway containing our keys.
+To allow push notifications to be received on our official mobile application by any server we had to establish a push gateway containing our keys.
 This allows us to protect our secret keys required to send through Apple(APN) and Google(FCM) to send you and your users notifications.

 ## Self Configured